Do you suffer from hip pain traveling down the leg?

 Possible causes of Hip Pain Traveling Down the Leg

 The origin of hip pain traveling down the leg could have one of many causes.
 Of the many forms of arthritis, osteoarthritis is the arthritic condition that most commonly affects the hip.
 It can cause limited motion of the hip and cause pain that radiates down the leg.

-Bursitis of the hip is associated with stiffness and pain around the joint that can cause pain that travels down the leg.
-Piriforms syndrome is an irritation of the sciatic nerve that manifests itself in a deep burning pain in the buttock that travels down across the leg.
+Bursitis of the hip is associated with stiffness and pain around the joint that causes pain that travels down the leg.
+Piriformis syndrome is an irritation of the sciatic nerve that manifests itself in a deep burning pain in the buttock that travels down across the leg.
 A more common non-arthritic hip pain condition is spine disorder, such as a ruptured disk, or degenerative arthritis.
-In the more advanced stages of this disorder, you can experience chronic hip pain that travels down the back of the leg.
+In the more advanced stages of this disorder, chronic hip pain that travels down the back of the leg may be experienced.

-You should avoid hills and stairs and any direct pressure to the hip area.
-Sometimes the hip pain traveling down the leg will get relief from applying ice compresses and taking anti-inflammatory medications.
-Get plenty of rest and in some cases it helps to wear non restrictive clothing.
-Contact your health care professional if the pain does not get better or it worsens.
+Hills and stairs should be avoided as well as any direct pressure to the hip area.
+Sometimes the hip pain traveling down the leg is relieved by applying an ice compress and taking anti-inflammatory medication.
+Get plenty of rest and wear nonrestrictive clothing.
+Contact your health care professional if the pain persists or worsens.

 Preparing to Discuss your Symptoms with your Health Care Professional

 Hip pain traveling down the leg can be treated, and full function may be regained.
 To get the correct diagnosis you may be asked to get X-rays, be checked for sensory differences, or get an MRI.
 It is important to get the correct diagnosis, so be prepared to answer your health care provider’s questions.